$240.00 – $680.00

 How can I even out low spots or areas with missing tiles, before I apply Perfect Primer?

-After cleaning the floor, apply one thin coat of PerfectPrimer to low areas.
+After cleaning the floor, apply first coat of PerfectPrimer to low areas.
 Once dry, use a cement patching product to fill them in.
 Let the cement patch cure.
-Then, apply PerfectPrimer to the entire floor as indicated.
+Then, apply second coat of PerfectPrimer to the entire floor as indicated.

 How do I prepare small cracks and seams before applying PerfectPrimer?